 I have used interrupts in both transmit and receive functions just to demonstrate its use in both the cases!

 The serial reception interrupt is pretty straight forward.
 When there is a byte in the RXREG (reception register in PIC micros) the controller interrupts and jumps to the interrupt vector and grabs the byte and stores it in the RAM.
 Then the user program can then use this data at its discretion.

 The transmission interrupt is not so trivial.
-Here, so long as the interrupt is enabled, the controller keep jumping into the ISR.
+Here, so long as the interrupt is enabled, the controller keeps jumping into the ISR.

-Weird?
-Not exactly… the controller interrupt each time the TXREG (transmit register) is empty that is after the data has been sent out.
+The controller interrupts every time the TXREG (transmit register) is empty, that is after the data has been sent out.
 So all we have to do is, write the data to be sent to a buffer and then enable the transmission interrupt.
 Inside the ISR, we will have to add code to load the buffer on to the TXREG one after the other.

 Once the last byte in the buffer is loaded, we will have to disable the interrupts inside the ISR this is really important.
 You will HAVE to disable the interrupt after loading the last data in the buffer is loaded.
 Your software should make damn sure of that.
 Failing to do so will result in successive interrupts which implies your program will not execute at all!

 The program runs close to 400 lines so I will refrain from posting it here.
 You can find the code along with an example program at our GitHub Repository.